Libertree/libertree/specification.md

 MAY be accompanied by an explanatory message.
 When a POST request is rejected, the requester SHOULD retry the POST request at a future time, but MAY elect not to after several rejections.

+If the responder has a record of a post with the given remote id (on the requester) by the given remote member, it MUST update its local record with the given text and public values.
+Responders SHOULD create a post revision for the post's values prior to performing the local update.

 ### POST-DELETE